-SoCo’s key projects include maintaining this website, collaborative marketing, fundraising, and advocacy initiatives.
+SoCo’s key projects include providing advocacy, collaborative marketing, and professional development opportunities for our members.

 Become a member

-The coalition is open to all arts and heritage organizations that present, produce, preserve or propel culture in South King County, including theater, music, dance, literary, heritage and visual art organizations.
+The coalition is open to all arts, heritage, and other cultural organizations that present, produce, preserve or propel culture in South King County, including theatre, music, dance, literary, heritage, botanical and visual arts organizations.
 Government and education agencies are also eligible.

 Check the calendar for specific dates, times, places and speakers in January, March, May, September and November.
 We meet at different cultural venues throughout South King County and feature guest speakers on various topics.
 For more information e-mail firstname.lastname@example.org